pipolinlab/ExplorePipolin/README.md

 All options can be checked by running `python <path>/Easyfig.py --help`.

 NOTE: Use `--skip-colours` if you do not need the colours.

+### GGGenomes pipolin plotting

+Plotting pipolins in R is possible using the [GGGenomes R package](https://github.com/thackl/gggenomes).
+However, plotting requires a previous processing of the GBK files with a custom script located in the "GGGenomes_plotting" folder.
+More details can be found in the README.txt file from that folder.